Global prime residential rents soar in 'remarkable' spurt

-Average rents for prime property in 10 key markets across the world are increasing at rates up to three times what they were only a few years ago, a survey has found.
+Average rents for prime properties in 10 key markets around the world are increasing at rates up to three times what they were only a few years ago, a survey has found.

 The Prime Global Rental Index for the second quarter from the international estate agents Knight Frank shows average prime rents in key world cities rose 7.5 per cent in the 12 months to June.